 2) Share Vulnerability

-Vulnerability is what a highly successful culture uses to translate connections into trust and cooperation.
+Secondly, vulnerability is what a highly successful culture uses to translate connections into trust and cooperation.

 Our brains are constantly scanning our environment and calculating whether we can trust and bond with the people around us.
 What determines whether we can trust someone is vulnerability.